[Image: A bland banner that says “Raising Luminaries Resource Roundup April” set against a background of pink tree blossoms.]

 But can we just, like…not?
 June 18th is Autistic Pride Day.
 November 1st is Autistic Speaking Day – both of which were initiated by, and to amplify, Autistic folks.
 Over the past few years I’ve tried pushing back alongside other Autistics in re-claiming April as Autism Acceptance Month.
 While that helps us hook a few more hapless googlers into discovering the social model of disability – it’s still very exhausting.

-We don’t have Women’s Awareness Day, because women aren’t an epidemic you gotta watch out for.
+We don’t have Women’s Awareness Day, because women aren’t an epidemic coming for your children.
 Same for Autistics – knowing about us doesn’t help us if everything you know is a stigmatizing stereotype!

-So maybe cool it and just let us get through our days without being reminded that there’s an entire month dedicated to managing, preventing, and eradicating us.
+So maybe just cool it and just let us get through our days without being reminded that there’s an entire industry dedicated to preventing and eradicating us.

 Parenting is Praxis: Acceptance over Awareness